 All Data quality is measured by the percent of valid data collected for each data element.
-"Client doesn't know", "Client prefers not to answer", and "Data not collected" are considered invalid responses and will count against data quality.
+"Client doesn't know", "Client prefers not to answer", and "Data not collected" are considered invalid responses (for consenting clients) and will count against data quality.